 Key Assign Menu, IFB

-By default, all IFBs are restricted and you see Not Avail when you attempt to select this item.
-To see IFBs, you must check the appropriate Scroll Enable check boxes in AZedit.
+By default, all IFBs are restricted and Not Avail appears when you attempt to select this item.
+To see IFBs, you must select the appropriate scroll enable check boxes in AZedit.

 Key Assign Menu, Spcl List